-The Shivering is a physical, psychological and spiritual disease caused by the permanent removal of magic from a person through Block Magic.
-Since permanently removing magical abilities is illegal in most countries, this is a very rare condition, but a feared one among magic users.
+The Shivering is a physical, psychological and spiritual disease caused by the sudden and forceful change of someone's identity using Tautomancy.
+Since this is illegal in most countries, this is a very rare condition, but a feared one.
 It is not deadly by itself (although some of its symptoms might cause death) but there is no known treatment.

 Broken is the best word to describe how I feel.
 I lost my fire, my light, my warmth.
 I don't see the end of this tunnel.

-Common symptomsCommon symptoms are experienced by almost everyone who suffers chronic Shivering.
+Common symptomsCommon symptoms are experienced by almost everyone who suffers from the Shivering.

 Lack of appetite